For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 Baruch College

-More than 18,000 students enroll at Baruch College, speaking a collective 110 languages between them.
-Baruch has on numerous occasions been named “one of the most ethnically diverse student bodies in the United States.”
-Its campus is also conveniently located close to the heart of the city in Manhattan.
+More than 18,000 students enrolled at Baruch College, speaking a collective 110 languages between them.
+Baruch has, on numerous occasions, been named “one of the most ethnically diverse student bodies in the United States.”
+Its campus is also conveniently located close to the heart of the city of Manhattan.

-Five additional partnership programs are also offered, which are the aspiring principals program, leaders in education apprenticeship program, scaffold apprenticeship model, new leaders for new schools program, and teacher education leadership program.
-The detail of these initiatives is too much to include here, but you can read more on the institution’s website.
+Five additional partnership programs are also offered, which are the aspiring principal’s program, leaders in the education apprenticeship program, scaffold apprenticeship model, new leaders for new schools program, and teacher education leadership program.
+The details of these initiatives are too much to include here, but you can read more on the institution’s website.

 University of Illinois at Urbana-Champaign